Ma-Lab-Berkeley/deep-representation-learning-book/README.md

 This repository is the _source code_ for the book "Learning Deep Representations of Data Distributions".
 If you just want to read the book, _you should not need this repository_.
-We have a copy at `INSERT LINK` that will be updated periodically.
+We have a copy at [this link](https://ma-lab-berkeley.github.io/deep-representation-learning-book/book-main.pdf) that will be updated periodically.

 Generally, you should be accessing the source code for one of the following purposes:
 - You want to build the book, or one of its chapters, from scratch.
 See [this section](#building-the-book-or-chapter).
 - You want to use the source code that generated a figure in the book.
 See [this section](#using-the-code).
-- (TEMP) You want to edit the website.
+- You want to edit the website.
 See [this section](#building-the-website).
 - You want to ask a question, or tell us that something in the repository doesn't work quite right.
 See [this section](#raising-an-issue).
 - You want to contribute some content, for example a translation, or some technical content within one or more chapters.
 See [this section](#making-a-contribution).